DMayrant/Elastic-Kubernetes-Service/README.md

 # Elastic Kubernetes Service EKS 🐳

 EKS is a fully managed service by AWS responsible for managing the Kubernetes Control plane within your Kubernetes cluster.
-The customer is responsible for the data plane
+The customer is responsible for the data plane.

+I've used Jenkins as a CI/CD server that contains

 In kubernetes a pod is a smallest single deployable resource.
 A pod consist of one or more containers, a local host, pod directories and persistent volumes.
 In Kubernetes every deployment, service, or configmap is based on a YAML❗️ configuration files.
 Its best practice to install health probes in your containers to help monitor container status.